GAIB: The Bridge for Compute-Backed Real-World Yield

 The Structural Divide

 AI’s fast-tracked ascension exposed the limitations of existing capital markets.
 The core bottleneck is not software innovation, but hardware intensity: compute, not code, drives cost.
-High-performance GPUs, data centers, and robotics infrastructure now account for more than 70% of AI project expenditure, yet financing remains concentrated among hyperscalers and a handful of specialised credit funds.
+High-performance GPUs (e.g., NVIDIA H100, H200, B200 and B300) acquisition account for a majority of AI data center’s annual capital expenditure, yet financing remains concentrated among hyperscalers and a handful of specialised credit funds.

 Traditional private credit, while lucrative, is inherently illiquid, geographically fragmented, and largely inaccessible to retail or on-chain capital.